 NUMERIC(precision, scale)

-The accuracy within the above than syntax is the total number of digits and also the scale is that number of digits within the fraction part.
+The accuracy mentioned above refers to the total number of digits, and the scale refers to the number of digits in the fraction part.
 For example, the number 1234.567 has a precision of 7 and a scale of 3.

-The NUMERIC type will hold a value up to 131,072 digits before the decimal point 16,383 digits afterward the decimal point.
+The NUMERIC type will hold a value of up to 131,072 digits before the decimal point and 16,383 digits after the decimal point.

 NUMERIC(precision)

-If we exclude both precision and scale, we can store any precision and scale up to the limit of the precision and scale mentioned above.
+If we exclude both precision and scale, we can store any precision and scale up to the limits mentioned above.

 NUMERIC

-In PostgreSQL, the NUMERIC and DECIMAL types are identical along two of them are likewise a piece of the SQL standard.
+In PostgreSQL, the NUMERIC and DECIMAL types are identical; both are likewise a part of the SQL standard.

-If in the case of accuracy isn’t necessary, we ought not to use the NUMERIC type since estimations on NUMERIC values are generally slower than integers, floats, and double precisions.
+If in the case of accuracy isn’t necessary, we ought not to use the NUMERIC type since estimations on NUMERIC values are generally slower than integers, floats, and double precision.

 DROP TABLE IF EXISTS items;